WPBeginner

 This method is more comprehensive and will permanently move your WordPress site from the subdirectory to the root folder of your website.

-First, you need to install and activate the Duplicator plugin on your website.
-For more details, see our step by step guide on how to install a WordPress plugin.
+First, you need to install and activate the free Duplicator plugin on your website.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you need to visit Duplicator » Settings page and click on the ‘Create New’ button.
+Upon activation, you need to visit the Duplicator » Backups page and then click on the ‘Create New’ button.

 Next, the plugin will run some scans.
-If everything looks OK, then you can click on the Build button.
+If everything looks good, then you can click on the ‘Build’ button at the bottom.

 You can use the existing WordPress database, but it is better to create a new one so that your old database is safe and unchanged.
-This way you could revert back to your site without much fuss if something goes wrong.
+This way, you can revert back to your site without much fuss if something goes wrong.

 Database cPanel